HerbertShin/Data-Structures-and-Algorithms-/README.md

 # DoublyLinkedListProjects - LinearSearchAndSort
 The user is asked to input any amount of numbers which is stored and sorted in an array list.
 The array list is then converted into a doubly linked list allowing for any need to linearly traverse through the list.

+# PriorityQueue
+Implemented a priority queue to create a clinic entry registration system.
+The user is asked a series of prompts to input a name, urgency(regular visit/emergency), and if it is an emergency then the user is asked to rate the emergency from a scale of 1-10.
+The program then uses a comparator to compare key values of the patients who inputted their visit as an emergency.
+The patient with an emergency is immediately placed ahead of patients with a regular visit and each emergency is sorted in the queue aswell.
+After a patient registers, the time is logged where regular patients can be then sorted using times of registration.